lorefargio/MyBroker/README.md

 Creating an account using Google or Github is the easiest way to access the app, but you can also register using your email and password.

+## Installation and project start-up

+After downloading the repository, run npm i in the command line to install the project's packages.
+Attention: this project needs API keys to work, which are not provided in the repository

 ## Technology Stack

 | Tech    | Utility |